 If you think you have a legitimate personal injury case, but you didn’t file a claim because the incident was months ago, the Texas statute of limitations may change your mind.
 Personal injury claims can sometimes be filed well after the injury occurred, and an experienced personal injury attorney can help you file your case, as long as it is within the timeframe the State of Texas allows.
 Even if you think that time has run out on your case, you should still contact a lawyer to see if your case falls within the parameters of Texas’ statute of limitations.

-Q: What is a statute of limitations?
+Q: What is the Texas statute of limitations?

 Q: What happens if I do not get my case scheduled by the expiration of the statute of limitations?

 A: If you do not file your lawsuit within the time period set by the statute of limitations, you will likely lose your right to sue.
 The court will probably dismiss your case as “time-barred.”

 In other words, if you try to file your personal injury lawsuit after the statute of limitations has expired, the person or entity you are trying to sue can use the expired statute of limitations as a defense.
 This means they can ask the court to dismiss your case, and the court would usually grant that request.